NUbots/NUbots/module/platform/SimscapeUDP/README.md

 ======

 ## Description
-    Middleware for matlab and NUbots codebase
+    Middleware between [Simscape](https://github.com/ElderNoSpace/Simscape/tree/murtagh/UDP) and NUbots codebase
+    May not work in Ubuntu versions prior to 20.04

 ## Usage
     Add to a Role to pass ServoTargets messages to the Matlab NUbots/Simscape which then simulates the robot.
 The simulation also generates sensor data from the Servo and emits them as Servos messages.